 Best Butter Beans Recipe

 My family loves butter beans and when I came across the fresh ones at the market, I had to buy them.
 These are smaller butter beans, the size of your thumbnail.
+And, they cook up very easily.
+Eat them alone or serve them as a side dish to complement meat or poultry.
+These butter beans are so good, that they practically melt in your mouth!

 • Also, I prefer using Vidalia onions and celery, along with some lean bacon for a hint of smoky flavor.
 Vidalia onions are sweeter than yellow onions, and celery adds natural sugar to the beans.

-How to Make the BEST Butter Beans Recipe? (*full recipe card below!)
+How to Make the BEST Butter Beans Recipe?

 For this recipe, you will need the following ingredients: